(16th March 2013 – 17 ½ miles)

 The path hugs the southern shore of the lake and as I ambled along, quietly humming as the fells drew closer, it stopped raining.
 Huzzah!
 And it didn’t rain again for the remaining days of my walk!
 Huzzah!
 (Several days later, in Yorkshire, I met a dog-walker who had walked the C2C in August 2012.
 He and his companions walked for almost two weeks in constant rain.
 Non-stop rain.
 Day after day).

 In the coming days, though the sun rarely shone, I was constantly grateful that there was no more rain and that I didn’t suffer the same fate as the Yorkshireman.
-Snow would be my fate, not rain).
+My fate would be snow, not rain.

 This is a great section of path with only one difficulty: a clamber over wet rocks at Anglers Crag; made trickier still by the weight and size of the pack on my back.